arbyste/jp-mining-note/docs/docs/setupandroid.md

 # Summary

 On Android, it is possible to review and create JPMN cards similarly to desktop.
-It is expected that you have setup Anki and Yomichan properly on your desktop machine before continuing with this page.
+It is expected that you have setup Anki and Yomitan properly on your desktop machine before continuing with this page.

 ---